 Upper level coursework

-The Speech and Hearing Sciences B.S. degree offers foundation and upper level seminar courses for students who want to pursue graduate degrees in Speech Language Pathology or Audiology.
+The Speech, Language and Hearing Sciences B.S. degree offers foundation and upper level seminar courses for students who want to pursue graduate degrees in Speech Language Pathology or Audiology.
 Upper level courses give you the opportunity to work on lab research topics with faculty, improving your knowledge within the field and preparing you to apply to graduate school.

 Commonly pursued majors, minors and certificates